 While tax forms may seem overwhelming at first, with preparation and some research, filing taxes correctly and on time (to avoid penalties) is not as intimidating as it seems.
 The IRS has information and resources available on its website, and if you don’t have a CPA, they can also walk you through the steps if you require additional help.

-Finally, if you need to hire a freelance developer, would like a service that helps you find a freelance developer, and taxes care of the freelancer tax filing process, create an account to get started with CodementorX!
+Finally, if you need to hire a freelance developer, would like a service that helps you find a freelance developer, and takes care of the freelancer tax filing process, create an account to get started with CodementorX!